 - 1. Select the value in the BW or Spacing number entry boxes. - 2.
 Adjust the value as required.
 All the Main channels share the same BW and Spacing. - 3.
 Select the appropriate check box to make a channel Inactive, as appropriate. - 4.
-Select the Close box when you have finished making changes.
+Click the Close button when you have finished making changes.